Topology of character varieties of Abelian groups: Abstract

 \section{Abstract}

 Let $G$ be a complex reductive algebraic group (not necessarily connected), let $K$ be a maximal compact subgroup, and let $\Gamma$ be a finitely generated Abelian group.
 We prove that the conjugation orbit space $\hom(\Gamma,K)/K$ is a strong deformation retract of the GIT quotient space $\hom(\Gamma,G)\quot G$.
+Moreover, this result remains true when $G$ is replaced by its locus of real points.
 As a corollary, we determine necessary and sufficient conditions for the character variety $\hom(\Gamma,G)\quot G$ to be irreducible when $G$ is connected and semisimple.
-For a general connected reductive $G$, analogous conditions are found to be sufficient for irreducibility, when $\Gamma$ is free abelian.
+For a general connected reductive $G$, analogous conditions are found to be sufficient for irreducibility, when $\Gamma$ is free Abelian.